CrossTheRoadElec/Phoenix5-Documentation/README.md

 **Motion Magic**
 Talon will closed-loop to target position while honoring an maximum "cruise" velocity and specified acceleration.

-**Motion Magic (Arc)**
-This is an advanced control mode that will allow for simultaneous servoing of a distance and heading.
-This will be released in a future update.

 **Motion profiling / Motion profiling (Arc)**
 With this, a savvy developer can actually stream motion profile trajectory points into the Talon’s internal buffer (even while executing the profile).
 This allows fine control of position and speed throughout the entire movement.

-This feature is being reimplemented to allow for simulataneous servoing of a distance and heading (using Pigeon IMU) and will be released shortly.
+This feature has been reimplemented to allow for simulataneous servoing of a distance and heading (using Pigeon IMU) and is available as of Phoenix 5.3.1.0.

 ###### Position closed-loop walkthrough
 Below is a full example for position closed-looping using the HERO development board.
 These functions are also available in FRC C++/Java, and comparable VIs are available in LabVIEW.
 The position closed-loop examples can also be found below.